All Episodes Plain Text

 So that made me realize that right now I think ultimately the government should be responsible.

-Whereas they would regulate the cost instead and be upfront with the cost of it and then move into a single payer afterwards in the transition.
+However, I would look at a transition time whereas it would regulate the cost instead and front with the costs of it and then move into a single payer afterwards during the transition.

-We can't do anything cold turkey the way everything is right now.
+Can't do anything cold turkey the way everything is right now.

-So that's why I think there should be some sort of oversight on the insurance industry that includes more of the codes that they use, which I don't believe they do.
+So that's why I think there should be some sort of oversight on the insurance industry that includes more of the codes that they use.

-So oversight over them as well?
+So oversight over them as well.

 All right.